Enhancely API (1.4.2)

 2. Implement Retry Logic

-For 429 responses, wait until the RateLimit-Reset timestamp before retrying.
+For 429 responses, wait for the number of seconds indicated by the RateLimit-Reset header before retrying.
 For 5xx server errors, use exponential backoff (e.g., 1s, 2s, 4s).

 3. Use Silent Degradation